-Choose the traffic logs that you want to upload.
+Upload traffic logs that you want to upload.
 You can upload up to 20 files at once.
 Compressed and zipped files are also supported.

-After upload completes, the status message will appear at the top right corner of your screen letting you know that your log was successfully uploaded.
+After upload completes, the status message will appear at the top-right corner of your screen letting you know that your log was successfully uploaded.

 After you upload your log files, it will take some time for them to be parsed and analyzed.
 After processing of your log files completes, you'll receive an email to notify you that it's done.

 A notification banner will appear in the status bar at the top of the Cloud Discovery dashboard.
 The banner updates you with the processing status of your log files.

 After the logs are uploaded successfully, you should see a notification letting you know that the log file processing completed successfully.
 At this point, you can view the report either by clicking the link in the status bar, or by clicking the settings cog , and then select Settings.

 Then under Cloud Discovery, select Snapshot reports, and select your snapshot report.

 Cloud Discovery uses the data in your traffic logs.
 The more detailed your log, the better visibility you get.
 Cloud Discovery requires web-traffic data with the following attributes: